-Houston.Havens@wfp.ms.gov Darrin.Hardesty@wfp.ms.gov The first MDWFP aerial waterfowl survey of the season occurred November 14 - 18, 2022.
-Similar to last November, wetland habitat availability was well below average across the Mississippi Delta.
-Shallow, seasonal water was not widely distributed, which is typical for this time of year in Mississippi.
-However, permanent and semi-permanent wetlands like oxbow lakes and sloughs also held very low water levels.
+Houston.Havens@wfp.ms.gov Darrin.Hardesty@wfp.ms.gov The first MDWFP aerial waterfowl survey of the season occurred November 13 - 16, 2023, and extreme, widespread drought dominated observations across the Mississippi Delta.
+Shallow, seasonal water was not widely distributed during this survey, and while this is typical for this time of year in Mississippi, these dry conditions were more pronounced.
+Permanent and semi-permanent wetlands like oxbow lakes and sloughs also held very low water levels (if any) and many were dry.
 Public lands are currently providing a large proportion of intensively managed waterfowl habitat.
-As a result, waterfowl were observed responding to these areas, often in high numbers relative to the rest of the Delta.
+As a result, waterfowl are currently responding to these areas, often in high numbers relative to the rest of the Delta.
 Ducks were also observed using areas with large complexes of managed water across multiple private properties.
 As a result of the dry fall, most harvested agricultural fields have been disked, which will result in reduced food availability for waterfowl if the fields are eventually flooded.
 Much opportunity remains for landowners and managers to capture rainfall with water control structures as fall and winter continue along, and as more waterfowl migrate south into the state.
 As in most years, flooded habitat availability was greatest in the northeast portion of the Delta.

-Last week's duck abundance estimates for the Mississippi Delta were below the November long-term averages for mallards, other dabbling ducks, diving ducks, and total ducks (Tables 1 and 2).
-Dabbling ducks other than mallards comprised 53% of all duck observations.
-Gadwall and mallards were the two most abundant duck species observed overall, respectively.
+Duck abundance estimates for the Mississippi Delta were well below the November long-term averages for mallards, other dabbling ducks, and diving ducks (Tables 1 and 2).
+Dabbling ducks other than mallards comprised 46% of all duck observations.
+Northern shovelers and mallards were the two most abundant dabbling duck species observed overall, respectively.
 Scaup and ring-necked ducks were the most abundant diving duck species observed.
 The northeastern portion of the Delta contained the greatest abundances of all duck categories recorded: mallards, other dabblers, diving ducks, and total ducks overall.
+Low waterfowl numbers during this survey were likely driven by a combination of dry conditions and relatively mild weather, as similar results were observed in other states in the Southeast.
+On the bright side, survey efforts in several mid-latitude states have recently observed above-average duck numbers, which bodes well for continued southern migrations.
+Also, Mississippi's November duck estimates are typically not strong indicators of where peak numbers will reach later in the winter.

-During this survey, mallards and other dabbling ducks were most commonly observed using shallowly flooded agricultural fields, likely due to the below-freezing temperatures creating a need for higher carbohydrate intake for quick energy sources.
-It should be noted that very few agricultural fields were flooded during this survey, but available flooded fields were highly attractive to ducks.
+In the Mississippi Delta, mallards and other dabbling ducks were most commonly observed using permanent water bodies such as brakes and oxbow lakes.
+It should be noted that very few agricultural fields were flooded during this survey, but available flooded fields were attractive to ducks.
 And as usual, the greatest abundances of diving ducks were observed on aquaculture complexes.
 In general, ducks were not evenly distributed across available wetland habitat.
 Instead, ducks were observed together in relatively large groups, which is typical of early-season behavior in areas with managed complexes of diverse wetland habitat.
 Biologists expect ducks to begin to distribute further as new wetland habitats become available throughout the winter.
-Much of the state is forecast to receive some rainfall over the Thanksgiving holidays and weekend.
-Very few concentrations of light geese (snow, blue, and Ross') and greater white-fronted geese (commonly called specklebellies) were observed during this survey, but recent reports suggest that numbers are increasing.
+Much of the state received much needed rain early this week, but habitat conditions will remain well below average through the early hunting season.
+No concentrations of light geese (snow, blue, and Ross') or greater white-fronted geese (commonly called specklebellies) were observed during this survey, but recent reports suggest that numbers are increasing.